kyso-io/kyso-demo-life-sciences/markdown-writeups/main.md

-## Mermaid diagrams for software & engineering teams!
+## Mermaid diagrams for software & engineering teams

 In this article we will showcase some example diagrams for different use cases on how technical teams can document their processes & workflows using Markdowna and the [Mermaid plugin](https://github.com/mermaid-js/mermaid).